bull-sec/jekyll-klise/_posts/the-pile-of-shame/2023-11-07-the-pile-of-shame.md

 - 1x Kabalite box\*
 - 1x Crimson Court box

-(and that'll be a big chunk of a Drukhari army...\*the sprues are inside the Combat Patrol boxes)
+(and that'll be a big chunk of a Drukhari army...\*the sprues are inside the Combat Patrol boxes to save shelf space)

 - Cursed City
 - Blackstone Fortress (minus one Kroot)